Tulle musket

-The French-made Tulle musket or Fusil de chasse (fu-zi dee chā-se), originally meaning "gun of the hunt", was a light smoothbore flintlock musket designed for hunting.
+The French-made Tulle musket or Fusil de chasse (fu-zi dee chā-se), originally meaning "hunting gun", was a light smoothbore flintlock musket designed for hunting.
 A later military variant known as the Fusil marine ordinaire, or "common naval musket" was issued to the French marines during the French and Indian War and American War of Independence.
 French Common Muskets were typically lighter and shorter than the later Charleville muskets also manufactured at Tulle.

 Etymology

 The name fusil is phonetically pronounced "fusee" in English."
 The French name Fusil is a corruption of the Italian fucile meaning flint.
 Also from the name fusil comes the term fusilier.
 A very similar but cheaper version was the fusil de traite (trade gun).
 Fusils were a common musket in 18th century Colonial America and were used by the Patriots during the American Revolution.

 History

 Fusil de chasse

 In France, the manufacturing of arms began as a large industry in Saint-Étienne circa 1535.
 The first armory was set up in 1669.
 By 1646, arms manufacturing had begun at Tulle nearby.
 In 1690 an armory was set up there as well.
 The flintlock was adopted by France for her armies in 1630.
 Both Tulle and Saint-Étienne furnished flintlocks for the French troops in America.
 The typical musket in 1690 was about 60 in long and had a barrel of about 44 in.

 The fusil de chasse was designed for hunting.
 It was an elegant flintlock with a distinctive "cow's foot" shape to the buttstock that softened recoil.
-This La Peid stock shape is typical of long guns made at Tulle.
+This pied de vache stock shape is typical of long guns made at Tulle.
 Generally the muskets made at Tulle were defined by models, but some hunting fusils were made to order.
 Differences were based on their intended purpose and market.
 In 1695 and 1696 contracts for muskets from the Tulle factory each called for "five hunting muskets for the Indian Chiefs".
 These models would later be called a Fusil fin (chief's grade musket).
 These muskets were to be caliber 28 balls to the pound (approximately .56 caliber), 45 in long, "well filed and well polished with fine mountings and a flat lock".